-Project A will reduce freeway congestion bv adding а second High-Occupancy Vehicle (HOV) lane, northbound and southbound. on Interstate 5 (1-5)between State Route 55 (SR-55), and State Route 57 (SR-57).
+Proiect A will reduce freeway congestion by adding a second High-Occupancy Vehicle (HOV) lane, northbound and southbound.
+(1-5)between State Interstate 5 Route 55 (SR-55), and State Route 57 (SR-57).

 The project includes improvements at the I-5 / SR-55 interchange area between Fourth Street and SR-55.
 The project will generally be constructed within the existing ROW.